MicDMar/bvChat/README.md

 'localhost' is a valid local IP
 Port is 3000 by default

-*Note that server must be running to make connect :)
+*Note that server must be running to make connection :)